Leave a Message

 Dining 1.66 miles 5 reviews 5/5 stars

-Homewood, AL has 9,569 households, with an average household size of 2.6.
+Homewood has 9,569 households, with an average household size of 2.6.
 Data provided by the U.S. Census Bureau.
-Here’s what the people living in Homewood, AL do for work — and how long it takes them to get there.
+Here’s what the people living in Homewood do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
-27,697 people call Homewood, AL home.
+27,697 people call Homewood home.
 The population density is 3,352.21 and the largest age group is Data provided by the U.S. Census Bureau.

 27,697